 The tucum palm isn't alone either.
 The seeds of myriad other plant species known to inhabit such seasonally flooded habitats seem to germinate and grow most effectively only after having been dispersed by fish.
 Pacus are also responsible for a considerable amount of seed dispersal for plants such as Tocoyena formosa (Rubiaceae), Licania parvifolia (Chrysobalanaceae), and Inga uruguensis (Fabaceae).
 Even outside of the tropics, fish like the channel catfish (Ictalurus punctatus) are being found to be important seed dispersers of riparian plants such as the eastern swampprivet (Forestiera acuminata).

-Without fish, these plants would have a hard time with seed dispersal in these types of habitats.
-Without something moving them around, these seeds would be stuck at the bottom of a river, buried in anoxic mud.
+Without fish, these plants would have a hard time with seed dispersal in such seasonally flooded habitats.
+Lacking a dispersal agent, these seeds would be stuck at the bottom of a river, buried in anoxic mud.
 As fish migrate into flooded forests, they can move seeds remarkable distances from their parents.
-When the floods recede, the seeds find themselves primed and ready to usher in the next generation.
+When the flood waters recede, the seeds find themselves primed and ready to usher in the next generation.

 Not all fish perform this task equally as well.
 Even within a species, there are differences in the effectiveness of seed dispersal services.
 Scientists are finding that large fish are most effective at proper seed dispersal.
 Not only can they consume whole fruits with little to no issue, they are also the fish that are most physically capable of moving large distances.
 Sadly, humans are seriously disrupting this process in a lot of ways.